 - Comes with a foot pedal

-The Amico Power Stick Welder gives you power and precision to tackle a number of projects including light metal fabrication, maintenance and repair, farm and home projects, and light industrial work.
+This stick welder gives you power and precision to tackle a number of projects including light metal fabrication, maintenance and repair, farm and home projects, and light industrial work.

 Another benefit is that it can be plugged into a 110V wall socket in a home instead of needing a high voltage current so you can use this pretty much anywhere.
-It’s a durable and affordable welder that will help you learn to become a great stick welder in no time!
+With such a durable and affordable welder, you’ll surely learn how to become a great stick welder before you know it!

 - Offers dual voltage at 115V and 230V

 - Portable, lightweight, and compact